dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 # [The Deluge(s)](#the-deluges)

 Almost every culture has a story about a catastrophic flood that nearly destroyed humanity.
-Many of these also feature a Noah figure, whom they divine had influenced to craft an ark and preserve animal life.
+Many of these also feature a Noah-like figure, whom the divine had influenced to craft an ark and preserve animal life.
 IMO, the animals moreso symbolize the preservation of culture and knowledge here, whereas the ark symbolizes the preparation of a small, but wise group of people.
 In many of the stories, such as Gilgamesh and the Sumerian flood epic, the flood is presented as a conspiracy of the gods against humanity, who is only saved through the disobedience of one of those gods.
 Obviously, the myth can't be